nv-legate/legate/BUILD.md

 $ make install
 ```

-Build and install C++ core and Python bindings:
+Build and install C++ runtime and Python bindings:

 ```shell
 $ ./configure --with-python
 $ pip install .
 ```

-Build and install basic C++ core with CUDA and HDF5 support, while disabling ZLIB, and
+Build and install basic C++ runtime with CUDA and HDF5 support, while disabling ZLIB, and
 explicitly specifying a pre-built UCX directory.
 Specifying the UCX directory implies
 enabling UCX support.
 Additionally, we also install the library to a custom prefix: